severin-lemaignan/dorothy-reporting/dorothy-report.md

 computational structure may better support the representation and manipulation of mental representations.

+###### From Social Attention to Social Modelling: the Attention Schema Theory

-#### Phenomenal [*vs.*]{}Access Consciousness
+##### Phenomenal *vs.* Access Consciousness

-Neuroscientist view: Block’s proposal of two kind of consciousness [@block1996can]: *phenomenal* consciousness as the raw inner experience; *access* consciousness as the more abstract, cognitive ability to think about and report on those experiences.
+The neuroscientist view proposed by Block comprises of two kind of consciousness [@block1996can]: *phenomenal* consciousness as the raw inner experience; *access* consciousness as the more abstract, cognitive ability to think about and report on those experiences.

-Does this map to the traditional sub-symbolic/symbolic divide that we observe in artificial intelligence, and in particular in robotics?

-The *phenomenal consciousness* would then be the immediate raw perceptual inputs: video streams from cameras, readings for torque and force sensors, joint positions, etc.

-The *access consciousness* would typically be the symbolic representation of these inputs.
+We map in our model these two kind of consciousness to the traditional sub-symbolic/symbolic divide that we observe in artificial intelligence, and in particular in robotics.
+The *phenomenal consciousness* is the immediate, raw perceptual inputs: video streams from cameras, readings for torque and force sensors, joint positions, etc.  The *access consciousness* is the symbolic, abstract representation of these inputs.
 We must however keep in mind that there is likely no such rigid dichotomy between phenomenal consciousness and access consciousness.
 It is rather a continuum of processing [@graziano2013consciousness p.55]

-Recursivity of consciousness: if I’m looking at a green apple, my cognitive machinery can decide and report that I’m aware of green.
-I can also be aware of the deciding and aware of the reporting [@graziano2013consciousness p.55].

-#### From Social Attention to Social Modelling: the Attention Schema Theory

 The hypothesis that we hereafter develop and turn into a cognitive model is the following: **mental representations are snapshots of awareness,